 There's a lot more going on inside the doors than the average person would had thought.
 With that being said lets get started with the window regulators.
 Back in the early 70's I replaced my window crank handles with the fancy Cal-Custom wood grain handles with the holes that match the Grant steering wheel.
 These handles used a set screw instead of C-clip on the regulator spline.
 I did file a flat spot on the splines for the set screw to hang on to but over time the regulator had their splines wiped bad enough to loose grip.
 I replaced the window regulators back in the 80's with 64 Falcon regulators from the junkyard.

-After separating the lift channels from the glass the 60 channels got a visit to the blasting cabinet then etched with Metal Ready and then painted with Rustoleum enamel that took quite a few hours to dry.
+After separating the lift channels from both window and quarter glass the 60 channels got a visit to the blasting cabinet then etched with Metal Ready and then painted with Rustoleum enamel that took quite a few hours to dry.
 1/16" thick bedding tape was used to bind the 61 glass to the 60 lift channels.